Russian passport: The Russian Federation

 In 1993, exit visas were canceled and free issuing of passports was allowed.
 The right to freely leave the country was enshrined in a 1996 law.
-Passports with the symbols of the Soviet Union were issued to citizens of the Russian Federation until the end of 1997, to be replaced by machine-readable Russian passports.
+Soviet passports with the symbols of the Soviet Union were issued to citizens of the Russian Federation until the end of 1997, to be replaced by machine-readable Russian passports.
 The last Soviet passports issued had an expiration date at the end of 2002, about 10 years after the dissolution of the Soviet state.
 Since 2001, Russian passports have been issued with a design which includes the emblem of Russia, a double-headed eagle.
-Since 2010, the application for the registration of a passport can be submitted via the website www.gosuslugi.ru.
+Since 2010, the application for the registration of a passport can be submitted via the Gosuslugi website.

 In 2006, biometric passports were introduced in Russia.
 Since 2009, in all regions of Russia there are points of issue of passport and visa documents of new generation (passports containing electronic media).
 The data of these items come in a single personalisation center.
 After 1 March 2010, biometric passport are valid for 10 years.
 The data on the chip Russian passports are protected by a technology access control BAC (basic access control), which allows producing read data only after entering the passport number, date of birth of the holder and the expiration date of the passport (usually by means of recognition of the machine readable zone of the passport), which excludes unauthorised access to data on the chip.

 The holders of Russian Federation passports issued in Crimea and Sevastopol after their 2014 annexation, territory that is internationally recognized as a foreign-occupied part of Ukraine, do not have their passports recognized by the United States, and are denied European Schengen-zone visas (although Crimean residents who hold Ukrainian biometric passports can visit the EU visa-free).
-Canada and the United States are also refusing to recognize passports that Russia started issuing in 2019 to Ukrainians in the non-government-controlled Donbass region of eastern Ukraine, and the European Union was considering their non-recognition.
+Canada and the United States are also refusing to recognize passports that Russia started issuing in 2019 to Ukrainians in the non-government-controlled parts of the Donbas region of eastern Ukraine, and the European Union was considering their non-recognition.
 Authorities in the Russian-occupied city of Kherson in southern Ukraine have handed out Russian passports to local residents during 2022 invasion.